AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

    type Bits16 is array (0 ..
 15) of Boolean with
      Size => 16;

-But the language standard says that a Size clause on array and record types should not affect the internal layout of their components.
+But the language standard says that a :ada:`Size` clause on array and record types should not affect the internal layout of their components.
 That's Implementation Advice, so not normative, but implementations are really expected to follow the advice, absent some compelling reason.
-That's what the Pack aspect, record_representation_clauses, and Component_Size clauses are for.
-(We'll talk about record_representation_clauses momentarily.)
-That said, at least one other vendor's compiler would have changed the size of the array type because of the Size clause, so GNAT defines a configuration pragma named Implicit_Packing that overrides the default behavior.
-With that pragma applied, the Size clause would compile and suffice to make the overall size be 16.
+That's what the :ada:`Pack` aspect, record representation clauses, and :ada:`Component_Size` clauses are for.
+(We'll talk about record representation clauses momentarily.)
+That said, at least one other vendor's compiler would have changed the size of the array type because of the :ada:`Size` clause, so GNAT defines a configuration pragma named :ada:`Implicit_Packing` that overrides the default behavior.
+With that pragma applied, the :ada:`Size` clause would compile and suffice to make the overall size be 16.
 That's a vendor-defined pragma though, so not portable.

-Therefore, the best way to set the size for the array type is to set the size of the individual components, via the Component_Size aspect as the Implementation Advice indicates.
+Therefore, the best way to set the size for the array type is to set the size of the individual components, via the :ada:`Component_Size` aspect as the Implementation Advice indicates.
 That will say what we really want, rather than a "best effort" request for the compiler, and is portable: